bignos/Ptabiste/README.md

 Congratulation you have installed Ptabiste

-> Don't forget to deactivate your virtual environment when you have finish to use Ptabiste `$ deactivate`
+> Don't forget to deactivate your virtual environment when you have finish to use Ptabiste with:
+`$ deactivate`